solo-io/workshops/istio-day2/1-understand-istio/01-run-envoy.md

       tcpKeepalive: {}
 ```

 In the next sections we take a brief look at these configurations and then dig into how Istio actually leverages Envoy.
 Istio doesn't write files to disk and do a _restart_ or even "hot" restart of the proxy.
 Istio controls Envoy via a dynamic API and can change values on the fly.
-Istio provides the "control plane" for Envoy as the "data plane" Let's dig into this a bit more.
+Istio provides the "control plane" for Envoy as the "data plane".
+Let's dig into this a bit more.

 ## Envoy Discovery (XDS)